First grade teacher

 Moreno are now in control of the school?
 No.

-the school has continued to spiral the drain.
-Billings doesn't understand that
+and the school has continued to spiral the drain.
+Billings doesn't understand

-exiting in 2004); Terry Spurgeon and Lynne Del Galdo Sallans, who supported
+afterexiting in 2004); Terry Spurgeon and Lynne Del Galdo Sallans, who

-illegal actions in 2001; also Micheline Martucci and Emily Claypool, who were
+supported illegal actions in 2001; also Micheline Martucci and Emily Claypool,

-new to Castle Park in 2001, but were quickly inducted into the dominant culture
+who were new to Castle Park in 2001, but were quickly inducted into the

-of Castle Park teachers, which consists of anger, secrecy and constant struggle
+dominant culture of Castle Park teachers, which consists of secrecy and

 "Castle Park Family" boss and